 Take a Class

 Now is the perfect time to learn more about what to expect and how to prepare for your baby.
 El Camino Health offers classes on childbirth preparation, baby care, breastfeeding, infant safety and other topics.
 Our prenatal classes are taught by experienced labor and delivery nurses who have special certifications in their fields.
 Free breastfeeding support groups and Internationally Board Certified Lactation Consultants are available to provide support once you go home.

 Birth Preferences are just what they sound like — a list of your choices and wishes for during and after childbirth.
-Creating one can help you consider and communicate whether you'd like pain medication, how you plan to feed your baby and other preferences.
+Creating one can help you consider and communicate whether you'd like pain medication, how you plan to feed your baby, and other preferences.
 You can use our Birth Preference template to get started.